-Active-duty members of the armed forces of the United States and Canada on duty station in Colorado, along with their dependents, are eligible for in-state tuition, regardless of Colorado domicile or length of residence in Colorado.
+Active-duty members of the armed forces of the United States and Canada on duty stationed in Colorado, along with their dependents, are eligible for in-state tuition, regardless of Colorado domicile or length of residence in Colorado.
 The military member must have active-duty status and report to a duty station in Colorado.
-This must be certified by their military education officer.
+This must be certified by the military member’s military education officer in the form of a letter submitted to the Office of Admission (1000 Rim Drive, Durango, CO 81301).

 To retain Colorado domicile during an absence from Colorado due to military orders, military members must maintain Colorado as their legal residence for tax purposes and voter registration.